pasindumuth/PatternV/README.md

 ## About

-PatternV is a massive trace analysis tool which searches for subtraces with the property of being full function callstacks.
-We call these subtraces "patterns".
-PatternV can also finds all instances of where such a pattern occurs, and thus provide insight into main structure of a trace.
+PatternV is a massive trace analysis tool used for finding patterns in large traces.
+We focus primarily on detecting sequences of events which occur frequently throughout the trace.
+We hope to find patterns that encompass essential processes, and thus reveal where performance bottlenecks might lie.

 ## Getting started

-The following are instructions on how to get started on running the main pattern finding algorithm on custom traces.
+The following instructions outline how to begin searching for patterns on a large trace.

-1. Add the trace which is to be analyzed into the data/data directory.
-The script data/processor.py will be responsible for taking this trace and writing it in the correct format for the algorithm to a file called data/data/processed_data.
-One may have to scan the script and modify it so that it parses the input trace file correctly.
-At the top of script is a parameter LINES, which indicate many events the processed trace should have (this is useful when a large trace is provided, but smaller traces are desired for developement and testing purposes).

-2. The program js/PatternFinder.js can be executed by running it with Node.js.
-This is the main algorithm which will find patterns in the processed trace in step 1.

-3. To understand the algorithm, start reading the documentation from the bottom of PatterFinder.js.
+1. First, we must provice the trace data, and process it into the desired format.
+Place the trace data is the directory `./data/data/`.
+Then run the python script `./data/processor.py`.
+At the top of this file, you can configure the number of events you wish to process by adjusting the LINES constant.
+Whether you want a small trace for the purpose of developement, or a large trace for the purpose of evaluation, you can set NUM_LINES to whatever value is appropriate.

+2. The pattern finding algorithm is located in the file `./js/PatternFinder.js`.
+To start processing the trace, simply run this script using Node.js.

 ## Running the Client Application